auremoser/mozsci/log/worklog.md

 * sent out announcement to brooklyn @ for data detox day
 * met with hana about the demo next week for Hive
 * sent message to Chrystian, Meghan, Chris about Data Detox Day
+* sent intro email to all fa for first round inters

 Re-add to next community call:
 F1000 -